myarotskaya/architecture-center/docs/data/concepts/semantic-modeling.md

 ## Example use case

 An organization has data stored in a large database.
 It wants to make this data available to business users and customers to create their own reports and do some analysis.
-One option is just to give those uses direct access to the database.
+One option is just to give those users direct access to the database.
 Of course, there are several drawbacks to doing this, including managing security and controlling access.
-In addition, the the design of the database, including the names of tables and columns, may be hard for a user to understand.
+In addition, the design of the database, including the names of tables and columns, may be hard for a user to understand.
 Users would need to know which tables to query, how those tables should be joined, and other business logic that must be applied to get the correct results.
 They would also need to know a query language like SQL even to get started.
 Typically this leads to multiple users reporting the same metrics but with different results.

 Another option is to encapsulate all of the information that users need into a semantic model.
 The semantic model can be more easily queried by users with a reporting tool of their choice.
 The data provided by the semantic model is pulled from a data warehouse, ensuring that all users see a single version of the truth.
 The semantic model also provides friendly table and column names, relationships between tables, descriptions, calculations, and row-level security.